-56. Humanity is facing an unprecedented challenge in the form of environmental degradation and the triple planetary crisis100 of climate change,101 biodiversity loss,102 and pollution.103 Individuals and communities around the world are affected and where there are human rights consequences,104 they are most severe for those who are already in vulnerable and in exposed situations.105 Regard should be had to the effects on the younger and future generations.106
+- 57. Humanity is facing an unprecedented challenge in the form of environmental degradation and the triple planetary crisis91 of climate change,92 biodiversity loss,93 and pollution.94 Individuals and communities around the world are affected and where there are human rights consequences,95 they are most severe for those who are already in vulnerable and in exposed situations.96 Regard should be had to the effects on the younger and future generations.97 - 58.
+The climate crisis has been identified as the greatest threat to human rights by the former United Nations High Commissioner for Human Rights.
+98 According to the Sixth Assessment